ZiweiMEI/ziweimei.github.io/_pages/cv.md

 ### Conferences

+* The Inaugural Meeting of the Great Bay Econometrics Study Group, University of Macau, November 2024.
 * Workshop in Asian Summer School in Econometrics and Statistics, DUFE, July 2024.
 * AMES China, Zhejiang University, June 2024.
 * Computational and Methodological Statistics (CMStatistics 2023), HTW Berlin, December 2023.